 The Phase 2 report is treated as commercially sensitive information, and is not made available to the public by the CNSC.
-However, the CNSC provides a Phase 2 report executive summary, which is posted on its external Web site, to communicate the high-level results of the review to the public and other stakeholders.
+However, the CNSC provides a Phase 2 report executive summary, which is posted on its website, to communicate the high-level results of the review to the public and other stakeholders.

-4.4 Phase 3 of the vendor design review - pre-construction follow-up
+4.4 Phase 3 of the vendor design review - Pre-construction follow-up